Why I am writing this

-The fertility patient journey
+The fertility patient journey is not a checkout

 Why WhatsApp dominates fertility enquiries